Elsehere/Next_Trucking_API_DOC/FTP_DOC_WhiteGlove.md

 The path /whiteglove is your home path of Next Trucking FTP Server.
 There are two folders under home path, Inbound and Outbound.
-Update all your files to Inbound, so the path is /whiteglove/Inbound.
+Upload all your files to Inbound, so the path is /whiteglove/Inbound.
 Ignore Outbound folder for now.

 Two types of files should be upload to /whiteglove/Inbound.